F3real/F3real.github.io/content/implicit_dll_linking.md

    Creating library mylib.lib and object mylib.exp
 ~~~

 Executables linked to `.lib` files created in this way contain strings of function names exported from dll.
 To remove these strings we can use ordinal import.
-In `.def` files we need to add ordinal number of function after function name (funcName1 @ordNumber).
+In `.def` files we need to add an ordinal number of function after function name (funcName1 @ordNumber).

 ~~~text